Virtual address spaces

 User space and system space

 Processes like Notepad.exe and MyApp.exe run in user mode.
 Core operating system components and many drivers run in the more privileged kernel mode.
 For more information about processor modes, see User mode and kernel mode.
 Each user-mode process has its own private virtual address space, but all code that runs in kernel mode shares a single virtual address space called system space.
-The virtual address space for the current user-mode process is called user space.
+The virtual address space for a user-mode process is called user space.

 In 32-bit Windows, the total available virtual address space is 2^32 bytes (4 gigabytes).
 Usually the lower 2 gigabytes are used for user space, and the upper 2 gigabytes are used for system space.